 - Apr 27, 2022

 - Admissions, General LSAT Advice, How Would They Have Scored on the LSAT?, Law School, Law School Admissions, LSAT, LSAT Preparation, LSAT score, score

-Short answer: it depends on the law school.
+What is a good LSAT score?
+Well, it depends on the law school.
 The goal of the LSAT is to get into law school, whether that’s at Albany Law School, Harvard Law School, Yale Law School, Loyola University School of Law, Khan Academy, or any other law school in the country.
 It is the Law School Admission Test, after all.
-So a “good” score depends on the school you would like to attend.
+So a “good” test score depends on the school you would like to attend and its applicants.

-Law schools publish the 25th, 50th, and 75th percentile LSAT scores for their incoming class each year.
-Depending on your grades and other “soft” factors, you probably want your LSAT average score in the 50th – 75th percentile in order to be a competitive candidate.
+Law schools publish the 25th, 50th, and 75th percentile LSAT scoring for their incoming class each year.
+Depending on your grades and other “soft” factors, you probably want your LSAT average score in the 50th – 75th percentile rank in order to be a competitive candidate.

 Therefore, a “good” LSAT score for one law school might be an “average” or “great” LSAT score for another.
 That said, the higher your LSAT score, the better the odds that you will be admitted into the law school of your dreams.